appacademy/unified-setup/github-setup.md

 > Once we have our token ready to generate, we want to try running a privileged command in git so we get a password prompt.
 Once we click **Generate token** at the bottom of the *new token form* we will only be able to see the token once.

 4. Now that we have our token, we can use it when git prompts us for a password.
+If you are on Windows, you won't receive a password prompt but instead you will receive a pop-up that asks for you Personal Access Token.
 Because we previously configured our password/secret manager, our input will be saved for us.
 This way, we don't need to keep track of our PAT.